Genivia/RE-flex/doc/index.md

     if (reflex::PCRE2Matcher("\\d{4}-\\d{2}-\\d{2}", birthdate).matches())
       std::cout << "Valid date!" << std::endl;
 ~~~

+The JIT-optimized PCRE2 matcher is better suited when many matches are
+performed on multiple inputs, not just one match as shown above.

 Swapping regex libraries is simple.
 Sometimes we may need a regex converter
 when a regex feature is used that the regex library does not support.